Job Interview Advice

 2. Can the person do the job?

 Preparing for the interview requires that you assess your interests and skills and how they fit with the position for which you are interviewing.
 Take time to identify skills you have and would enjoy using, as well as those you would rather not use in a job setting.
-If you need assistance with this, conduct a self assessment with a career counselor.
+If you need assistance with this, conduct a self assessment with a career counselor in Houston.

 Make a list of pertinent functions of the job and the skills needed to get the job done.
 Then make a list of your experiences and how you have developed and strengthened your skills.
 Doing this exercise will help you articulate your experiences to an interviewer.
 You will also have a list of examples ready to support your assertions.